Case Study: 111x Traffic in 4 Months

 The traffic and keywords continued to grow, but they were still at pretty low numbers.
-This was a relatively small niche-site after all, and nothing had really landed onto page 1 to push these numbers higher yet.
+This was a relatively small niche site after all, and nothing had really landed on page 1 to push these numbers higher yet.

 The overall plan for the fourth month of building was to continue pushing authority to the homepage to try to close the authority gap while switching up the types of links used.

 We’d also add a higher number of cheaper links to help diversify the anchor profile as we had been building a pretty fair amount of URL/branded anchors.

 The budget for links this month was $2,000 (we had a 25% off special this month, so the total was more like $2,500).
 Here was the order:

 The majority of the budget this round went towards the highest authority guest posts we have.
 We made use of strong anchors with these links to make the most use of them.